TraineeBAM/TheOdinProject/Foundations/README.md

 ***
 <h3>Explain the two-stage system that Git uses to save files.</h3>

-> Stage One: The command "git add ." (or "git add FILENAME") is used to add the edited file to a staging area.
+> Stage One: The command "git add ." (or "git add FILENAME") is used to add the edited file to a staging area.<br>
 > Stage Two: The command "git commit" is used to commit these changes.

 ***